MrMagicalSoftware/docker-configuration/README.md

 Third Step :

-sudo docker build - t app .
+sudo docker build -t app .

 How to Run :